-In other words, if you were to plot the data for two variables in the same chart, changes in value in one variable will typically be mirrored by a positive or negative in the other.
+In other words, a change in one variable will typically be mirrored by a positive or negative change in the other.

 What are the different types of correlations?

-- Positive correlation: Variable A and Variable B move in the same direction.
-For example, as one variable increases, the other variable increases too.
+- Positive correlation: Variables A and B move in the same direction.
+For example, as Variable A increases, so does B.

-- Negative correlation: Variable A and Variable B move in opposite directions.
-For example, as one variable increases, the other variable decreases.
+- Negative correlation: Variables A and B move in opposite directions.
+For example, as Variable A increases, B decreases.

-- No correlation: There is no apparent link between the two variables.
+- No correlation: There is no apparent link between Variables A and B.

 What is causation?